luizgustavocosta/virtual-threads/README.md

  ```

 ### Command line
-- Navigating through the projects
+- To navigate through the projects

 | # | Name             | Type                           | Depends on items | How to run                         |
 |---|------------------|--------------------------------|------------------|------------------------------------|